“Surprisingly well themed family-style amusement park”

 Theming is one of Fraispertuis City’s big strengths.
 That becomes clear while riding Grand Canyon, the park’s signature family coaster.
 I gladly call it a budget-friendly version of Big Thunder Mountain and that’s no exaggeration.
 The decoration looks very elaborate and the ride even features some special effects along the way.
 Don’t expect the most comfortable ride on Earth, though.
 Grand Canyon was designed by Soquet and this French company isn’t known for their smooth rides.

-Honestly, very few rides at Fraispertuis City are qualified to be called unique.
-The park is mostly focused on families with young children, so you’ll find an enormous amount of kiddie rides and carousels.
+Fraispertuis City is mostly focused on families with young children, so you’ll find an enormous amount of kiddie rides and carousels.
 This isn’t necessarily bad, especially because these standard flat rides are all themed incredibly well.
 The park’s Mack Splash Battle is worth mentioning as it provides a great amount of kinetic energy to the park.
 Overall, I’m really really really impressed by Fraispertuis City’s eye for detail and love for theming.
 Awesome looking place!

 It really depends on what you expect.
 Are you a coaster junkie who doesn’t care for atmosphere or decoration?
 Then you probably shouldn’t travel to Fraispertuis City.
 The park is quite small and there’s a limited number of thrill rides.
 However, I’d definitely recommend a visit if you’re able to enjoy beautiful theming.
 I guess that the park doesn’t have huge budgets, but they do everything they can to provide an enjoyable experience.
 It’s not a full-day park, but (as I mentioned) the world-class Europa-Park is just around the corner.

 Is this one of France’s hidden gems?
 What do you think of S&S Sansei’s El Loco?
 And don’t you think that Grand Canyon looks absolutely stunning?
-Share your opinion in the comments section below.
+Share your thoughts in the comments section at the bottom of this page.